Fountain Pen Inks

 inks because - let's face it - black is black!
 No way you will tell the

-difference by looking art black samples on a computer.
+difference by looking at black samples on a computer.
 That being said, in real

-Black, Sheaffer Quink Black, and Parker Skrip Black.
+Black, Mont Blanc Black, Sheaffer Quink Black, and Parker Skrip Black (in that